Variable-Embedding/nlp-421/README.md

 # nlp-421

+## This Project is Archived
+Torchtext implementation applied to [nlp-ft project](https://github.com/Variable-Embedding/nlp-ft).

 An exploratory project to get and process GloVe embeddings for use in a NLP neural network.

 ## Usage